Leash training your cat

 How to Teach a Cat to Walk on a Leash

-4. Once she is comfortable with all of the above steps, you can now go outside.
-Make sure the first few times you lead your cat outside that it is a quiet time of day and start in the backyard or a place where there will less activity.
+- When your cat is comfortable with all the above steps, you can now go outside!
+Make sure the first few times you lead your cat outside that it is a quiet time of day and start in an area that has less activity.
 We do not want your cat to have a negative reaction or be frightened by this new experience.

 - Follow your cat’s lead!
 Some cats will slowly walk along with you, and you can offer smelly treats along the way.
 Other cats may prefer to start with a small space.
 Your cat may prefer that you sit in a quiet part of the yard and let your cat explore while you hold the leash.
 Keep the first several sessions short so your cat does not become overwhelmed.
 If your cat seems scared or does not explore, pick them up and take back inside and try again later.
 You never want to leave your cat outside unattended for their safety.

 Remember that grass and woods are much more interesting to your cat than a concrete sidewalk!
 Taking a cat outside is a great way to provide mental stimulation and possible physical exercise.
 Using a leash with a harness makes it safer!